 The conductive polymer has significantly reduced ignition of tantalum based capacitors and its robustness against current surges.
 In relation, recommended voltage derating is lower compare to the MnO2 types.
 Typically the derating is just 10% up to 16V rated capacitors and 20% for higher voltage tantalum capacitors.
 The maximum rated voltage was initially lower compare to MnO2 types, however with technology advancements its currently even higher compare to MnO2 types up to 75V available by multiple vendors and up to 125V by single source.
 In combination with lower derating the conductive polymer tantalum capacitors are offering wider range of potential applications up to 48/100V power supplies.

 The capacitor ESR is some ten powers better than that of the rather decent manganese dioxide.
 A variant of the polymer electrolyte used is today mostly PEDOT that has a better temperature stability compare to the older design based on polypyrrole.
-A description follows also later on, in Section C3-7.

 The technology challenge has been to address humidity stability, robustness to thermo-mechanical load (such as multiple high peak reflow assembly process) and high temperature stability.
 Under continuous development these issues have been step by step addressed, the capacitors are MSL 3 rated supplied in dry pack but capable to withstand lead-free reflow, automotive AECQ-200 requirements or even 150°C operating temperature range.

 Conductive polymer process is more benign to the dielectric with lower exposed temperature during deposition that allows to form thinner and more reliable thickness of the dielectric, thus high quality and high capacitance polymer capacitors are available already from 1.8V rated voltage on SMD tantalum capacitors.